-This is illustrated in Figure 5 for XCO2 and Figure 6 for XCH4.
+This function is used to compute the probability, that the accuracy requirement is met, see Figure 5 for XCO2 and Figure 6 for XCH4.

-Figure 5 - Probability that the XCO_2 accuracy TR is met as a function of "estimated accuracy" ACC (in ppm) (using ACC_UNC=0.4 ppm).
+Figure 5 - Probability that the XCO2 accuracy TR is met as a function of the achieved accuracy.

-Figure 6 - Probability that the XCH4 accuracy TR is met as a function of "estimated accuracy" ACC (in ppb) (using ACC_UNC=4 ppb).
+Figure 6 - Probability that the XCH4 accuracy TR is met as a function of the achieved accuracy.